-Further, the fact that relatively unskilled labour could perform any of these tasks adds to the case that it is not the division of labour at play in generating productivity gains.
-One-way causality from division of labour to productivity gains is a highly problematic story.
+Further, the fact that relatively unskilled labour could perform any of these tasks adds to the case that it is not specialist skills from the division of labour at play in generating productivity gains.
+One-way causality from the division of labour to productivity gains is a highly problematic story.

 To guide my inquiry I use the structured approach I have advocated for in the past, confronting economic issues by first asking questions about aggregation.
-For example, why are there 18 tasks to make a pin?
-Why are 18 workers in one pin factory and not 9 in one factory and 9 in another owned by difference entity?
+For example, why are there 18 tasks to make a pin, not 5, 9, 16, or 37?
+Why are 18 workers in one pin factory and not 9 in one factory and 9 in another owned by a different entity?

-Smith came very close to instead presenting the capital investment hypothesis.
+Smith came close to instead presenting the capital investment hypothesis.
 He says